-We made our way to the artisan market, where we sat down and enjoyed coca tea to counter the cold air.
+After settling down, we went straight to Plaza de Armas, where we strolled around to get a feel for the city.
+I admired the small shops tucked underneath the buildings with their eye-catching architecture.
+We then made our way to the artisan market, where we sat down and enjoyed some coca tea to counter the cold air.
 We shopped around, collecting an assortment of "alpaca wool" products.
-A small tip to the future traveler — they're all fake.
-As we found out later, real alpaca wool is very expensive and is not sold at a street stand.
+A small tip for future travelers: they're all fake.
+As we found out later, real alpaca wool is very expensive and is not sold at street stands.

-Our guide used to give tours of Machu Picchu for 16 years, until he retired to work in his hometown.
-On the ride to the first site, he told us stories about how Machu Picchu is still an active site for the Incas.
-One story that he told us stuck out.
-After a night tour, he was strolling alone in an isolated part of the site.
+Today we did the Sacred Valley tour, which took us around many of the archaeological sites near Cusco.
+Our guide used to give tours of Machu Picchu for 16 years, until he retired to work in his hometown close to the Sacred Valley.
+On the ride to the first site, he told us some fascinating stories about how Machu Picchu is still an active religious site for the Incas.
+He still performs a ritual at the site to make wishes.
+He takes three coca leaves, points them in the direction of a mountain, blows on them, and then places them somewhere on the site.
+One story that he told us that stuck with me: after a night tour, he was strolling alone in an isolated part of the site.
 He said he then saw a lady in a white dress, floating from the ground, but she quickly disappeared.